- Headless CMS - Introduction

 With its highly flexible APIs, users can have a true omnichannel experience.
 Being an Open Source CMS adds more advantages to Saleor.

 The basic pricing for Saleor is free.
 In contrast, the hosted prices of the startup, pro version, and enterprise package are $695/mo, $1795/mo, $6795/mo, respectively.

-There are just opinion-based listed headless CMS.
+There are just opinion-based listed Headless CMS.
 Apart from these CMS Platforms, there are many other CMSes that are impressive and trusted worldwide.
-You can compare multiple Headless CMS platforms on Jamstack, view their ratings and reviews, filter them out and choose the best suite one for yourself.
-This list consists of free headless CMS as well as the paid ones.
+You can compare multiple Headless CMS platforms on Jamstack, view their ratings and reviews, filter them out and choose the best-suited one for yourself.
+This list consists of free Headless CMS as well as paid ones.
 Here is the link for that list.